laravel/docs/homestead.md

 ### Connecting Via SSH

-To connect to your Homestead environment via SSH, you should connect to `127.0.0.1` on port 2222 using the SSH key you specified in your `Homestead.yaml` file.
-You may also simply run the `vagrant ssh` command from your `Homestead` directory.
+To connect to your Homestead environment via SSH, issue the `homestead ssh` commnad in your terminal.

-If you want even more convenience, it can be helpful to add the following alias to your `~/.bash_aliases` or `~/.bash_profile`:

-	alias vm='ssh vagrant@127.0.0.1 -p 2222'

 ### Connecting To Your Databases